 Template and Design Script

-Shortly after you sign our agreement, I email a questionnaire to capture the look and feel of your wedding service.
+Shortly after you sign our agreement, I will email a questionnaire to capture the look and feel of your wedding service.
 The link to that form includes a sample template of the service and booklets containing readings and blessings.
 You’ll have a few days to answer the questionnaire and tell me what readings from the pamphlets to include.
 Once I receive your answers, I will edit your first draft.

 Your First Draft